-- Audit all expenditures submitted by TMEs, rejecting those which are improperly documented or not eligible for reimbursement, per program guidelines. - Retain copies of all (i.e., for purchases such as trail signs, equipment rentals, and construction materials), bank statements, money orders, credit card statements, etc. received. - Maintain a list of all funds received under this grant, including a description of source and amounts.
-(Cash Receipts Journal). - Maintain a list of all funds disbursed under this grant, including payee name and amount. - Maintain all grant documentation supporting revenues and expenditures to be available for audit upon request for a period of seven (7) years after the end of the grant program year. - Return all unexpended advanced funds to OPRHP.
+- Audit the validity and eligibility of all TME expenditures, rejecting those which are improperly documented or not eligible for reimbursement, per program guidelines.
+Cross-reference each expenditure with the supporting purchase order, invoice, receipt, or contract.
+Supporting documents should contain the signature of the TME individual authorized to approve such expenditures. - Retain copies of all receipts (i.e., for purchases such as trail signs, equipment rentals, and construction materials), bank statements, money orders, credit card statements, etc. received. - Maintain a list of all funds received under this grant, including a description of source and amounts.
+(Cash Receipts Journal). - Maintain a list of all funds disbursed under this grant, including payee name and amount. - Maintain and make available upon request for audit all grant documentation supporting revenues and expenditures for a period of seven (7) years after the end of the grant year. - Return all unexpended advanced funds to OPRHP.